 The good news is that Hisense is actually a decent TV manufacturer – or, at least, it’s not as bad as you were once led to believe and has made a few really good sets over the years.
-The Toshiba Fire TV - the latest in Amazon’s collaboration with TV manufacturers to embed its Fire TV platform into third-party TV sets - is one such screen.
+The Toshiba Fire TV, the latest in Amazon’s collaboration with TV manufacturers to embed its Fire TV platform into third-party TV sets, is one such screen.

 Should I buy a Toshiba Fire TV?

-It has a surprising amount of ports for a budget set - three HDMI inputs, a USB port and an optical audio output, as well as an Ethernet port, antenna/cable connector and an RCA composite video input.
+The 55-inch Toshiba Fire TV has a surprising amount of ports for a budget set - three HDMI inputs, a USB port and an optical audio output, as well as an Ethernet port, antenna/cable connector and an RCA composite video input.
 This should be enough places to plug in for all but the most avid of AV enthusiasts and a decently built remote helps keep control of the action.
 The remote has a mic built-in which allows you to search for shows and movies, as well as access Alexa, the Fire TV’s built-in assistant.

 Alexa support is, in itself, a major highlight as it will allow your TV to act like a conduit to the rest of your smart home.
 You can control your lights, locks and other smart devices using the remote on your TV, plus you can use Alexa to manage day-to-day tasks like managing your shopping list or editing your calendar.
 It’s all pretty nifty.

-Overall, while it’s certainly a good budget TV – maybe even one of the best at its sub-$500 price point – it’s not exactly the best budget TV this year: For around $150 more, you can get the TCL 6-Series Roku TV, which not only offers a slightly more robust operating system, but supports Dolby Vision in addition to the standard HDR10 format and gets a lot brighter.
+Overall, while it’s certainly a good budget TV – maybe even one of the best at its sub-$500 price point – it’s not exactly the best budget TV this year.
+For around $150 more, you can get the TCL 6-Series Roku TV, which not only offers a slightly more robust operating system, but supports Dolby Vision in addition to the standard HDR10 format and gets a lot brighter.